Kent Haruf Literary Celebration – September 22-24

 Kent Haruf Literary Celebration Announced

-The first Kent Haruf Literary Celebration will be held September 22-24 at the SteamPlant Event Center in Salida, CO.
+Registration deadline is Sept.
+1 for the first Kent Haruf Literary Celebration, to be held September 22-24 at the SteamPlant Event Center in Salida CO.
 The event honors the charismatic, award-winning novelist who made his home in Salida until his death in 2014.

 Haruf’s novels include Plainsong, a National Book Award finalist; Eventide, Benediction, The Tie That Binds, Where You Once Belonged, and most recently Our Souls at Night, published in 2015.
 Our Souls at Night has been produced as a film starring Jane Fonda and Robert Redford, and will be released on Thanksgiving Day.